 The use of the fall or spring PPNT is a key management tool for corn producers in western Minnesota.
 The suggestion that residual N in the fall can impact the need for nitrogen is contingent on the fact that the evapotranspiration of water historically has exceeded precipitation in this area of the state.

-The use of the fall PPNT is appropriate for the shaded counties shown in Figure 1.
+Use of the fall PPNT is appropriate in the maroon counties shown in Figure 1.
 The PPNT is particularly useful for conditions where elevated residual nitrate-N is suspected.
 Figure 2 is a decision tree that indicates situations where the nitrate-N soil test would be especially useful.